devaraj-s/dev-graphql-doc/peopleapi/peopleapi_code.md

 </code></pre>
 </details>

-## Use case 2: User wishes to search for a person in employee list by providing certain filter values
+## Scenario 2: User wishes to search for a person in employee list by providing certain filter values

 **Test case 1: Multiple search filters used with find and filter Type:OR/NOT**